 - The prayer from another, “Allow disappointment to happen.
 You don’t have to guard your heart.”

 - The spoken words of my Father to me, “I am faithful.
 Your plans pale in comparison to what I have for you.
 Keep trusting deeper.”

 When we guard our heart and mind in truth, we won’t be shaken.
+When we call upon the name of the Lord, we won’t be shaken.
 Titus 2:13-14 reminds me that we can have hope.
-We have peace, worth, and infinite value in our Lord.
-We will endure hardships, but our Savior is coming.
+We find peace, worth, and infinite value in our Lord.
+You will endure hardships and the Lord WILL be with you.
 Don’t lose hope, Friend.
+He’s got this!

 We would like to thank JuLea Bouma for this post.